escotoj/12SQLChallenge/README.md

   Jose Escoto

   ## Questions
-working out the switch case, command line works but arrows keys dont move the comand line options funtion is not being called for get all departments foreign key is error when sourcing seeds.sql
+funtion is not being called for get all employees need dotenv.

   For more questions please contact below: